Twice in one year, Carvins Cove spillway roars with record rain

-ROANOKE, Va (WDBJ7) After days of pounding rain, the spillway at Carvins Cove roars like thunder.
+After days of pounding rain, the spillway at Carvins Cove roars like thunder.
 Wednesday afternoon, water two-and-a-half feet deep plunged over the rim in a long white veil.

 This is only the third time in nearly a century that this much water has flowed over the dam.
 It happened in 1985.
 It happened in May 2020.
 And June 17, it happened again.